Tuesday, 14 September 2010

 The Exaltation of the Holy Cross

-The feast of the Exaltation of the Holy Cross is of greater double rite.
-The origin of the feast was the dedication of Constantine's basilica in Jeruasalem in 335, the feast appears to have been celebrated in Rome since the seventh century.
+Today is the feast of the Exaltation of the Holy Cross.
+It is of greater double rite.
+The origin of the feast was the dedication of Constantine's basilica in Jerusalem in 335.
+The feast appears to have been celebrated in Rome since the seventh century.
 A double feast in the Tridentine Missal of 1570 it was raised to a greater double by Clement VIII.

-The Office is proper.
-At Mattins the lesson in the first nocturn are taken from the Book of Numbers with the account of Moses and the brazen serpent, a prefigurement of the Cross.
+At Mattins the invitatory is Christum Regem, pro nobis in Cruce exaltatum, Venite adoremus.
+The antiphons and responsories for the three nocturns are proper.
+The lessons in the first nocturn are taken from the Book of Numbers with the account of Moses and the brazen serpent, a prefigurement of the Cross.
 In the second nocturn the lessons describe the taking of the Cross from Jerusalem and its triumphant return.
 In the third nocturn the lessons are from a homily on the Passion of the Lord from St. Leo the Great.

 At the Hours the 'Sunday' psalms are sung under the antiphons of the feast.
 At Prime the short lesson is proper, Humiliavit semetipsum.